International Byzantine Greek Summer School (IBGSS)

 Guy holds a B.A. in Classics from the University of Exeter and M.Phil. in Classics from Trinity College Dublin.
 As an Irish Research Council postgraduate scholar, he is currently writing a Ph.D. thesis about the influence of Neoplatonism on the Dionysiaca by Nonnus of Panopolis, a 48-book epic on the god Dionysus from the late 4th century.
 Together with Alexandra Madeła, Guy has since 2016 been responsible for the teaching of beginners and intermediate Greek to degree students at Trinity College Dublin.

 Course Fees, Accommodation and Bursaries

 The course fee for two weeks (Level 1 or Level 2 or Level 3) is €450.

 The course fee for all four weeks (Level 1 + Level 2) is €900.

-- Download the application form and return the completed form as an email attachment to Mr Seán McCrum, firstname.lastname@example.org, by 13 April 2017.
-Late applications may be considered if places are still available.
+- Download the application form and Guide for Applicants and return the completed application form as an email attachment to Mr Seán McCrum by the deadline of 12 April 2019,

-- If you require a bursary to attend this Summer School, please contact the Course Director, Dr Anthony Hirst, at email@example.com.
+If you require a bursary to attend this Summer School, please contact the Course Director, Dr Anthony Hirst.
 Bursaries can provide partial assistance for fees and accommodation costs but not, in normal circumstances, the deposit or travel costs.
-If you wish to be considered for funding it is essential that you submit your application by the deadline of 13 April 2017.
+If you wish to be considered for funding it is essential that you submit your application by the deadline of 12 April 2019.

 - Early application is advised in the case of non-EU citizens, who may have to obtain a visa.
-If you need a visa to attend the Summer School, please follow the visa instructions at the end of the course application form.
+If you need a visa to attend the Summer School, please follow the visa instructions on the course application form.